WRC Logo

 Within the framework of the recognised vital ecosystem services of Cockpit Country, particularly as the watershed for central-west Jamaica and as an important reservoir of endemic biodiversity, and in keeping with repeated calls for remote field stations, WRC was established to promote, facilitate, monitor and centralise research associated with the Cockpit Country.

 This maintains the research link, which historically has been associated with the area from at least the 1860s, when the geologist James Sawkins described the geo-morphology of (and miserable exertion required to transit . . . .) and the forest of the Cockpits*, as he saw them from "Windsor Pen / Windsor Pen Great House".
 Then into 1920 when Harold E. Anthony (mammologist at American Museum of Natural History, NY) visited Windsor and was the first to discover fossilized non-humnan primate bones in a shelter cave north of the house.
-Through the ownership of the house during the 1950s by world-reknowned flea expert, Dame Miriam Rothschild.
+And through the ownership of the house during the 1950s by world-reknowned flea expert, Dame Miriam Rothschild.

 *For reference, it's worth noting that, while Sawkins appended the noun "country" to "Cockpit", he wasn't giving the area the proper noun name "Cockpit Country."
 Like others up-through the early 1900s, including map makers, Sawkins recoginized "the Cockpit" and "the Cockpits" as the formal name for the landscape, and used the noun "country" interchangeably with "land" (e.g,. he wrote that from Windsor Pen Great House "It is here the Cockpit country commences" (note his lower case c for "country") but a few pages later he wrote that the area south of Windsor Pen to St. Elizabeth and Westmoreland "is considered as the western Cockpit land".
 And in the next paragraph on the same page he referred to the "windward Cockpits" from the Alps going eastwards to St. Ann parish).
 LoL, you see what archiving geeks we are, wanting to make sure all historic details are correctly known!
 We just can't help ourselves!!